 5. Avoid Allergic Reactions

 Even natural products left us with irritated skin and bouts of eczema - which made me less enthusiastic about trying new products.

 6. Stay Loyal to Brands

-We are also pretty loyal to brands that have amazing back stories.
+We are also pretty loyal to brands that have amazing back stories and effective products.
 Once we find something we love, we stick to it.
-A few times we tried other products, but I’m happy to have found our staples that work for our hair.
+Right now, our favorites are ...

 7. Find A New Style

 Over the years, I’ve discovered that the way I style my hair determines my hair budget.

 For example, when I cut my hair to about an inch, I only needed a tiny amount of gel each day.
 That meant I was spending $18 a year on product.
 When I wore weave-ins, I was spending $60 a month on new hair.
 That's over $700 a year.